nickygb/pixowlgram/README.md

 - S3 Bucket using localstack
 - Webserver on http://localhost:5000

-Once it finished you can access the route http://localhost:5000/api-doc to get the documentation of this API, and to learn how to use it.
+Once it finished you can access the route http://localhost:5000/api-docs to get the documentation of this API, and to learn how to use it.

+NOTE: If the endpoint http://localhost:5000/posts return error of ECCONREFUSED, you should wait until the database is ready.
+NOTE: If you get an empty array of posts in http://localhost:5000/posts.
+You should wait until the database seeding finish it works (it takes some seconds)

 ## Tests